Terence Verity: Personal life

-Terence Verity was born on 14 December 1913 at Cove Cottage, Cove, Farnborough, in Hampshire, the fifth and youngest child of quantity surveyor, Ernest Verity (1869-1947) and his wife, Enid May Verity (née Hill) (1871-1968).
+Terence Verity was born on 14 December 1913 at Cove Cottage, Cove, Farnborough, in Hampshire, the fifth and youngest child of quantity surveyor, Ernest Verity (1869-1947) by his wife Enid May, née Hill (1871-1918).
 He was educated at Highgate school, followed by the Architectural Association School of Architecture.
 The family lived in the Vale of Health at Hampstead in London.

-He met his wife, Enid Hill (coincidentally the same maiden name as his mother) at a party when they were both in their mid teens.
+He met his wife, Enid Hill (born 1916; died 19 July 2011) (coincidentally the same maiden name as his mother) at a party when they were both in their mid teens.
 They became inseparable and were married on 30 April 1938 at Chelsea Old Church.

-Terence and Enid Verity had five children and lived in a Georgian house on the river near Marsh Lock at Henley-on-Thames.
+Terence and Enid Verity had five children, including the artist and sculptor Simon Verity, and lived in a Georgian house on the river near Marsh Lock at Henley-on-Thames.
 Terence became a Town Councillor there and became very active in local events, helping to establish the Henley Festival, which has since become an annual event.